puppeteer/puppeteer/docs/api/puppeteer.jshandle.dispose.md

 # JSHandle.dispose() method

-Stops referencing the element handle, and resolves when the object handle is successfully disposed of.
+Releases the object referenced by the handle for garbage collection.

 **Signature:**